Cyberattacks by country: United Kingdom

-United States of America
+United States

 In 2015. the Office of Personnel Management (OPM) and the Interior Department were hacked, resulting in data breaches of government and security records.
 Numerous reports claim that Chinese hackers conducted these attacks, as the Chinese government has used hackers to attack and target U.S. military networks the year prior.
 In 2024, cyber-tensions remain between the United States and the People's Republic of China, as accusations of hacking the U.S. government continue to arise.
 Reuters claims that cyber-espionage operations have been attacking the U.S. infrastructure, including the electric grid, water plants, oil and gas pipelines, and transportation, placing an increased focus on civilian attacks.
 Government officials have expressed concern about these attacks, relating them to bombings that have no economic or political gain whatsoever.
 Though neither of the claims are confirmed by the Chinese government, U.S. officials continue to emphasize Chinese involvement in cyberattacks against their country.

 During the 2016 presidential election, an indictment of 12 Russian military intelligence officers revealed that Russian hackers conducted an attack against the Clinton administration that targeted staff and campaign email addresses, following her opponent's, Donald Trump's, discernment of missing emails from Democratic servers on the same day as the attack.
 Robert S. Mueller, a special counsel of the United States government, claimed that the Russian government was also guilty to laundering money and stealing voter information.
 Furthermore, he investigated a possible conspiracy between the Russian government and Trump's possible attempt to sway the 2016 election.

 In 2023, the United States Government was able to identify and stop an organized attack on numerous computers throughout the states.
 This attack was taken out by Volt Typhoon, a Chinese hacking group who used its ability to access computers with lowered cyber security to try and infiltrate different American systems.
 In April 2024, FBI Director Christopher Wray said Volt Typhoon's plan is to target the US civilian infrastructure through different cyber attacks in the future.
 Wray warned that China is developing the "ability to physically wreak havoc on our critical infrastructure at a time of its choosing."

 In September 2024, under a court order, the FBI took control of a network of hundreds of thousands of internet routers and other devices that had been hacked by Chinese government-linked hackers who were using the massive web of hacked devices (known as botnet) to pose a threat to critical infrastructure both in the United States and abroad.